parkjinman98/Manual/src/body.md

     SetOrder:
         shape: HWC
 ```

-The above results in a directory containing the pre-processed calibration dataset (numpy tensors), located at "/workspace/sample/calibration/mobilenet_v2".
-Additionally, a calibration meta txt file containing the paths to the pre-processed numpy files is created, named "/workspace/sample/calibration/mobilenet_v2.txt".
+The above results are in a directory containing the pre-processed calibration dataset (numpy tensors), located at `/workspace/calibration/mobilenet_v2`.
+In addition, a calibration meta txt file containing the paths to the pre-processed numpy files is created, named `/workspace/calibration/mobilenet_v2.txt`.

+@<b>Remark@</b> The sample dataset for calibration should be composed of images with the same format.
+If some are in color images and others are in grayscale images, the calibration dataset will not be created properly.

 ### Use a manually defined pre-processing function
-You can use your own pre-processing function to make the calibration dataset via the API provided by qubee, @<i>make_calib_man@</i>.
+You can use your pre-processing function to make the calibration dataset via the API provided by qubee, @<i>make_calib_man@</i>.
 In this case, the pre-processing function should take the image path as input and return a numpy tensor.
 An example of the code is shown below.
-The following code assumes that images to be used for calibration is prepared in directory `/workspace/cali_imagenet`.
+The following code assumes that images for calibration are prepared in the directory `/datasets/imagenet/cali_1000`.

 ```python
 import torch